Dust-covered dark wooden table in plan view, the yellow nuclear symbol on the left.

 Nuclear fallout can also occur far away from the nuclear explosion.
 Therefore, the weather and wind direction should be monitored to identify and avoid critical zones.
 No more food should be grown within these fallout zones (at least for a certain time).
 In addition, nothing should be consumed that grows outside without protection.

 Breathing masks such as FFP2 or FFP3 masks help against nuclear-contaminated dust.
-These provide very good protection against fine dust and thus also nuclear fine dust.
+These provide very good protection against particulate matter and thus also nuclear particulate matter.
 The masks must be replaced at short intervals, as radioactive material accumulates on the mask.

 particulates also penetrates the interior through closed windows, as these are often not completely sealed.
 Therefore, in the event of suspected nuclear fallout, it is also recommended to wear a high-quality protective mask indoors.
 Ideally, the particulates exposure in the room should be monitored.
 Even the smallest amounts particulates can carry a large radiation dose.